JKeoLeyva/SWEN-Project/docs/DesignDoc.md

 ### Application Tier
-> Provide a summary of the Application tier of your architecture.
+The Application tier of the architecture is the one responsible for keeping track of the information used by the application, such as the number of games that the application is currently hosting, and the number of players that are currently signed in

-> Describe the types of components in the tier and describe their responsibilities.
+The GameManager component of the Application tier is tasked with monitoring the different games that are currently underway.
+The PlayerLobby component is tasked with monitoring the amount of players that are currently signed into the game and also makes sure that all of the names in the lobby are unique.

 #### Static models
 > Provide one or more static models (UML class or object diagrams) with some details such as critical attributes and methods.